mikeluvin/cs-393-test/Deliverables/7/7.3/tests_explained.md

 test8: "all pools all parks one roundabout" city plan used
 test9: "7 temps" used going from 7 -> 8 temps
 test10: build roundabout and claim city plan
+two_cps: build a roundabout and use surveyor.
+Claim a regular city plan and the "all pools all parks one roundabout" city plan